Scott Brazil: Other work

 Nip/Tuck (2 episodes), CSI: Miami, LAX, Buffy the Vampire Slayer, and Nash Bridges.

 Brazil partnered with Larry Garrison, president of Silver Creek Entertainment, producing film and television for 18 years.
 He produced TV 101, WIOU, Space Rangers, Like Mother, Like Son and Live Shot.
 He was a co-executive producer of Cracker, Gideon's Crossing and L.A.
 Doctors.

 Brazil was a member of the Directors Guild of America and the Academy of Television Arts & Sciences.

 Personal life and death

 Brazil died in Sherman Oaks, California on April 17, 2006, aged 50, of respiratory failure from complications of ALS (Lou Gehrig's disease) and Lyme disease.
-He was survived by his wife (Marie), daughter (Lindsay) age 15, son (Mark) age 11, his father (David), his mother (Barbara), and brother (Griff).

 Posthumous tributes

 The last episode of The Kill Point and the first episode of the sixth season of The Shield were dedicated to Brazil.
 The Season 5 DVD release of The Shield contains a 25-minute tribute to him from cast and crew members.